 After you have visited the East Coast you may like to spend a day or two on Bruny Island, a short distance from Hobart.

-We share with you our east coast Tasmania itinerary for 5 days from Hobart and returning back to Hobart, in total 8 nights.
-Our accommodation on the east coast of Tasmania was spent at the towns of:
+We share with you our east coast Tasmania itinerary for 5 days from Hobart and returning back to Hobart.
+Our accommodation on the east coast of Tasmania was spent in the towns of:

-Coles Bay – 2 nights at the Edge of the Bay Resort
+In Coles Bay we stayed at the luxury Edge of the Bay Resort – find out more here

-Beaumaris – 1 night at the Beaumaris Beach Guest House
+In Beaumaris Beach we stayed at the Beaumaris Beach Guest House – find out more here

-Launceston – 1 night at the Kurrajong House B & B
+In Launceston we stayed at the Kurrajong House B & B – find out more here

 - 3 East Coast Tasmania Itinerary